owl-lab/owl_guide/book/project/jianxin_aeos.rst

    :alt: omp_cross

-The result shows that, with growing input sizes, for :math:`sin` operation, the OpenMP version outperforms the non-OpenMP version at a size of less than 1000, but for :math:`abs` operation (to calculate absolute value), that crosspoint is about 1000,000.
+The result shows that, with growing input size, for :math:`sin` operation, the OpenMP version outperforms the non-OpenMP version at a size of less than 1000, but for :math:`abs` operation (to calculate absolute value), that crosspoint is at about 1,000,000.
 The `complexity of math operations <https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations>`_ varies greatly, and the difference is even starker when compare their performance on different machines.

 This issue becomes more complex when considered in real applications.
-We know that even advanced computation such as training and inference of neural networks can be seen as a computation graph, with each node being basic math operations such as :math:`conv`, :math:`add`, :math:`dot`, :math:`sigmoid`, :math:`uniform`, etc.
+We know that even advanced computation such as training and inference of neural networks can be seen as a computation graph, each node being basic math operations such as :math:`conv`, :math:`dot`, :math:`sigmoid`, :math:`uniform`, etc.
 In a computation graph, we need to deal with operations of vastly different complexity and input sizes.
+Thus one fixed threshold for several operations is not an ideal solution.

-Considering these factors, we need a fine-grained solution to decide a suitable threshold for each operation.
+Considering these factors, we need a fine-grained method to decide a suitable threshold for each operation.

 Implementation